freon4dsl/Freon4dsl/notes/box-roles-and-actions.md

 - [ ] create more options to be able to hook in actions

+### Reference shortcuts
+Are in Actions, but also in Commands.

 **NB**
  Need to take a look at how custom actions are done for buttons etc.